Litz-Lab/Scarab-infra/README.md

 ## Docker setup
 Install Docker based on the instructions from official [docker docs](https://docs.docker.com/get-docker/).
 You can find the commands to download and run a container [here](https://docs.docker.com/engine/reference/commandline/run/).

+## Requirements
+To run scarab_hlitz in a docker container, the host machine should have ssh private key ~/.ssh/id_rsa permitted to clone 'scarab_hlitz' github repository.
+Only use this for images that are private and will always be!
+The private key will be visible in the container.

 ## Build a Docker image and run a container of a built image

 ### By using a script